 Requirements for awarding departmental honors to students who demonstrate outstanding academic achievement are determined by each department.
-Please consult the chief academic adviser in each department for the specific details of these requirements.
+Please consult the appropriate department or program home page in this catalog or the chief academic adviser in each department for the specific details of these requirements.
 Normally, not more than one-third of a department's graduates may be awarded departmental honors.